-Level 1 charging is the simplest form and can be done with the charging cable that comes with the car and your everyday, 120V outlet.
+Level 1 charging is the simplest form and can be done with the charging cable that comes with the car and the standard 120-volt outlet.
 It is the straight-from-the-box, no additional equipment required option.
 It’s also the slowest, at about 5 miles per hour of charging.

 Most EVs use one of two types of charging connectors: the J-1772 standard or the Tesla proprietary charger.
 You could think of them as the USB-C and Lightning cables of the electric vehicle world.
 Just like with phone charging cables, you can purchase separate adaptors to switch from one type of plug to the other.